What Does “420” Mean?

-Every April, self-identified “stoners” across the globe and United State gear up for “420.”
+Every April, self-identified “stoners” across the globe and the United States gear up for “420.”
 The term has infiltrated popular culture for decades and has become synonymous with smoking marijuana.
 While everyone has heard of the term “420,” what exactly does 420 mean?

 Some people believe that it was the police code initially used to report marijuana use.
 Others believe that it’s the number of chemicals in marijuana.
-Even more believe that it originated from a Bob Dylan song, “Rainy Day Women #12 & 35,” as a result of multiplying the numbers.
+Even more, they believe that it originated from a Bob Dylan song, “Rainy Day Women #12 & 35,” as a result of multiplying the numbers.

-There are numerous theories and false origins when it comes to the beginnings of the “420” movement.
+There are numerous theories and false origins regarding the beginnings of the “420” movement.
 The amount of theories is overwhelming, and some are so outlandish that they’re not even worth going into in-depth.

 Sometime during the fall of 1971, the Waldos caught wind of an abandoned plot of marijuana plants.
 An unknown Coast Guard service member was no longer able to care for his cannabis, and the Waldos took advantage of this situation.